xiix0/scam/README.md

-You'll be called to a post requiring ability in handling groups of people.
+You are dishonest, but never to the point of hurting a friend.